lizbradley/PHETS/README.md

 ## Usage

-[examples coming soon]

-see reference.pdf and *Tester.py files.
+See reference.pdf and *Tester.py files.